Raffian-moin/Google-keep-clone/README.md

 ![image info](./project_files/homepage.png)

 ## Todos
- - Make copy of the note
+ - Make copy of the note ✅
+ - Save copied note in database
+ - Add Checkbox notes in Add modal ✅
+ - Make common component for add and manage checkbox notes for Add and Edit component
+ - While switching from checkbox to text on add mode, warn user if they want to keep/delete the completed checkboxes
  - Reorder notes in main section
  - Reorder checkboxes inside note
  - Reminder of notes